 The Merger Agreement contemplates that, at or prior to the effective time of the Merger, we will enter into a Contingent Value Rights Agreement, or the CVR Agreement, with a rights agent pursuant to which each of our stockholders of record immediately prior to the Merger will receive one contingent value right, or a CVR, for each outstanding share of our common stock held by such stockholder on such date.
-Each CVR will represent the contractual right to receive payments upon the occurrence of certain events related to the Asset Sale or a potential sale or license involving IMR-261, in each case as set forth in, and subject to and in accordance with the terms and conditions of, the CVR Agreement.
+Each CVR will represent the contractual right to receive payments upon the occurrence of certain events related to the Asset Sale, subject to and in accordance with the terms and conditions of, the CVR Agreement.
 The right of our stockholders to derive any value from the CVRs will be contingent solely upon the disposition of such assets within the time periods specified in the CVR Agreement.